Ethos & Mission

 Professional Bio

-Annabelle Fern Praznik is a poet and editor based in Colorado.
+Annabelle Fern Praznik is a poet, editor, educator, boxing coach, and workshop facilitator based in Colorado.
 Her work blends personal narrative with spiritual inquiry, exploring themes of recovery, trauma, and motherhood through a speculative, hybrid lens.
 Her poetry is formally inventive, often composed in syllabic lines, and grounded in embodied storytelling.

-She holds a BA in English Literature with a concentration in Creative Writing from Colorado State University and an MFA in Poetry from the University of Colorado Boulder.
+She holds a BA in English Literature with a concentration in Creative Writing and a minor in Women’s and Gender Studies from Colorado State University and an MFA in Poetry from the University of Colorado Boulder.
+Alongside leading The Poet's Room, she teaches writing at the community college level and designs workshops, editorial experiences, and mentorship that bridge literary craft and recovery practice—helping writers cultivate authorship and trust in themselves and their work.

 Annabelle’s work and life are led by a quiet pact with her younger self—to love what she loved, to go after what she once believed impossible, and to live beyond the shadows of addiction and trauma—while raising two children in a world alive with music, language, beauty, and the ease of belonging.